NickolasB98/NickolasB98/README.md

 **LinkedIn Link:** [My LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:activity:7199125001491361792/)

-**DBT, GCP BigQuery, Looker Data Engineering Project**:
-In this project, I explored DBT (Data Build Tool) and BigQuery to construct a data transformation pipeline.
+**DBT, GCP BigQuery, Looker Data Engineering Project**: In this project, I explored DBT (Data Build Tool) and BigQuery to construct a data transformation pipeline.
 DBT's SQL-based approach offered a familiar language for data manipulation, streamlining the process.
 I wrote and tested SQL-based transformations (models) within DBT.
 These models executed directly in BigQuery, transforming raw data into a usable format.
 The transformed data resided in BigQuery, a powerful and scalable data warehouse.
 This ensured efficient storage and retrieval of large datasets.
 Finally, I connected Looker Studio to the BigQuery instance.
 This enabled interactive data visualization through drag-and-drop actions, allowing me to explore the transformed data.

 **GitHub Repository:** [dbt-bigquery-de-project](https://github.com/NickolasB98/dbt-bigquery-de-project)

-**Data Pipeline for Automated Report Quality & Visualization Project (Airflow, dbt, BigQuery, Metabase)**

-This project automates report quality checks and data visualizations using a powerful tech stack.
+**Data Pipeline for Automated Report Quality & Visualization Project (Airflow, dbt, BigQuery, Metabase)**: This project automates report quality checks and data visualizations using a powerful tech stack.
 Airflow orchestrates the execution of data quality checks written in YAML files.
 These checks are powered by Soda, a framework specifically designed for data validation. dbt seamlessly integrates with Airflow using Cosmos/Astro, an extension that allows automatic execution of dbt models within Airflow workflows.
 This streamlines data transformation for analysis in BigQuery, the project's data warehouse.
 For data management, the pipeline leverages the Astro SDK and its Load File Operator.
 This operator simplifies loading data into BigQuery, ensuring efficient data storage.
 Python virtual environments and the Python Operator within Airflow provide flexibility for running custom Python code within the pipeline.
 This allows for handling unique situations and adding custom logic.
 This approach streamlines the process, ensures data accuracy through Soda checks, and empowers clear data insights with dbt and Metabase visualizations.

 **GitHub Repository:** [airflow-bigquery-dbt-retail-data-pipeline](https://github.com/NickolasB98/airflow-bigquery-dbt-retail-data-pipeline)